floragunncom/search-guard-docs/_content/_docs_signals/actions_index.md

 **timeout:** If the index operation does not complete in the specified time (in seconds), it will be aborted.
 Optional; default is 60 seconds.

+## Technical Preview Limitations

+* It's not possible yet to write the data back to a remote Elasticsearch cluster